markjwbecker/SteadyStateBVAR/README.md

 bvar_obj <- bvar(data = yt)
 ```

-Lets only have one deterministic variable this time, i.e. a constant, so
-we have
+One could perhaps argue to have a dummy variable for the time around
+1975-1985, but this time we skip it and have only the constant as the
+deterministic variable

 $$
 d_t = 1 \ \forall \ t
 $$

 and therefore $q=1$.
-We chose 4 lags.
+We follow Koop and Koribilis (2010) and chose 4
+lags.

 ``` r
 bvar_obj <- setup(bvar_obj,